 ACAP Winston-Salem is Here!

-With more than 60 people at our September 18 launch, ACAP Winston-Salem has begun offering free, ongoing, monthly educational programs for adult-children caring for aging parents, other informal and professional caregivers, and all who are interested in learning more about aging and family caregiving!
+With more than 60 people at our September 18, 2018 launch, ACAP Winston-Salem has begun offering free, ongoing, monthly educational programs for adult-children caring for aging parents, other informal and professional caregivers, and all who are interested in learning more about aging and family caregiving.
 The programs are offered the 3rd Tuesday of each month, 5:30-7:00 pm, at Knollwood Baptist Church, Fellowship Hall, Building B, 330 Knollwood Street, Winston-Salem, NC 27104.

 ACAP Winston-Salem steering committee.
 Not pictured: Jessalyn Bridges, Jim Pollard, Ben Limehouse

-ACAP Winston-Salem programs will address a wide range of topics related to aging, family dynamics and adult-child caregiving.
-Each month, a local, respected, content-expert speaker will provide an educational presentation of evidence-based information and answer attendees’ questions.
-Program sponsors will also be available to provide additional community resource information for attendees.
-We hope you will join us for the upcoming programs:
+ACAP Winston-Salem programs address a wide range of topics related to aging, family dynamics, and adult-child caregiving.
+Each month, a local, respected, content-expert speaker provides an educational presentation of evidence-based information and answers attendees’ questions.
+Program sponsors are available to provide additional community resource information for attendees.

-ACAP Winston-Salem is led by the chapter’s steering committee, a community-based group representing a diversity of local senior care businesses, organizations and agencies.
-Janet Jones, Administrator, Beverly N. Jones III, MD, PA, and Kathy Long, Past Vice President, Williams Adult Day Center, serve as co-coordinators for the chapter.
-Other steering committee members are Lana Benton, RN Patient Advocates; Jessalyn Bridges, NC-DHHS; Bob Cain, Piedmont HomeHealth; Lori Carter, Augsburg Lutheran Church; Lindley Curtis, SECU Family House; Melissa Hunt, Hunt Insurance Solutions; Teresa Jackson, Area Agency on Aging; Ben Limehouse, Liipfert Law; Rita Maugle, Shepherd’s Center of Greater Winston-Salem; Typhany Morrison-Brooks, Professional Advocate, Epiphany Health Advocates and Creative Communications; Jim Pollard, Retired Pastor and SHIIP Volunteer; Sandra Rinaldi, Senior Services; Brent Stephens, Craige, Jenkins Law; and Pam Prevatte, a Winston-Salem native now living in Hickory, a frequent ACAP Hickory attendee, who initiated the effort that resulted in ACAP Winston-Salem.
+ACAP Winston-Salem is led by the chapter’s Leadership Committee, a community-based group representing a diversity of local senior care businesses, organizations and agencies.
+Janet Jones, Administrator, Beverly N. Jones III, MD, PA, and Kathy Long, Past Vice President, Williams Adult Day Center, serve as co-chairs for the chapter.
+Other Leadership Committee members are Lana Benton, RN Patient Advocates; Bob Cain, Piedmont HomeHealth; Lindley Curtis, SECU Family House; Melissa Hunt, Hunt Insurance Solutions; Ben Limehouse, Liipfert Law Group; Rita Maugle, Shepherd’s Center of Greater Winston-Salem; Sandra Rinaldi, Senior Services; Brent Stephens, Craige Jenkins Liipfert & Walker, Attorneys at Law; and Pam Prevatte, a Winston-Salem native now living in Hickory, a frequent ACAP Hickory attendee, who initiated the effort that resulted in ACAP Winston-Salem.